KeremAslan/vrp-benchmark-playground/README.md

 [here](https://developers.google.com/optimization/install).
 The dependency is included in the `lib` folder.

 For both Windows and MacOS one needs to add the path where the `jniortools` dll is located to the classpath.
-In IntelliJ that can be done by right clicking on the library and then clickin on `Add to library`.
+In IntelliJ that can be done by right clicking on the library and then clicking on `Add to library`.

 Note that on Windows the Visual Studio C++ redistributable needs to be installed for it to work.